PSSUN/STMinerDoc/source/Install/Install.md

 # Installation

 ## pip
-STMiner has been uploaded to PyPI at https://pypi.org/project/STMiner/, You can install STMiner via pip:
+STMiner has been uploaded to PyPI [here](https://pypi.org/project/STMiner), You can install STMiner via pip:

 Create conda environment:
 ```bash